Spectroscopic Approach to Correction and Visualisation of Bright-Field Light Transmission Microscopy Biological Data: Introduction

-In the presented article we describe a method for capturing, correction, and visualization of 12-bit raw images of unmodified biological samples obtained using a videoenhanced bright-field wide-field microscope.
-The image correction is based on the spectral characteristics of light captured by each camera pixel during the calibration process.
-The possible image visualization utilizes a full 8-bit-per-channel (bpc) range for transformation of 14-bpc corrected images.
+In the presented paper, we describe a method for capturing, correcting, and converting 12-bit raw images of unmodified biological samples obtained using a video-enhanced bright-field microscope.
+The image correction is based on the spectral characteristics of light captured by each camera sensor pixel during the calibration process.
+Advantages of the calibration method are demonstrated in both an image data visualization algorithm and simple image processing algorithms.
+The possible image visualization utilizes a full 8-bit-per-channel (bpc) range for transformation of corrected images (that depicted originally spatial distributions of spectral radiant fluxes).
 In this way, we acquired the most informative (in the sense of color and contrast) microscopic images of cells that can be mutually visually compared at the level of the whole image series.
+As we show further in this paper, the described method of the microscope calibration also brings benefits to the subsequent microscopy image processing and analysis.

-The method may be technically improved but, from the conceptual point of view, is complete.
+The calibration method may be technically improved but, from the conceptual point of view, is complete.